 Both financial appraisal and technical consideration of electrical energy efficiency of motors, cables, busbars and transformers, with actual case histories showing savings to be made, can be found in this book.
 1997.
 120pp.

 SCC occurs due to the combined effect of stress and corrosion.
 The stress may be removed by a stress relief anneal at 250 to 300° C for ½ to 1 hour.

-Compositions and properties of standard brasses in wrought and cast condition, together with details of BS and European Standards, forms available, fabrication methods and examples of typical applications.
+Brasses – Properties and Applications provides compositions and properties of standard brasses in wrought and cast condition, together with details of BS and European Standards, forms available, fabrication methods and examples of typical applications.
 2005.
 64pp.